Doctorate (PhD) in Population Health

 JOHNSTON, Jennifer Cyne, B.Sc.
 (McGill), M.Sc.
 (Dalhousie), Ph.
 D (Ottawa)

-Cyne Johnston is employed as a Scientist for Public Health Innovation and Decision Support, Alberta Health Services.
-She is responsible for leading and providing direction for applied research initiatives and contributing to the advance of evidence-based decision making within the provinces' Population and Public Health Portfolio.
-Her research interests can be separated into three distinct but overlapping areas: 1) parental decision making and patient decision aids, 2) systematic reviews for improving evidence-based practice, 3) the evaluation of population health interventions.
+Cyne Johnston is employed as the Manager of Knowledge Translation and Evaluation within Healthy Children and Families, Alberta Health Services.
+She also holds an adjunct appointment within the Department of Community Health Sciences, Faculty of Medicine, University of Calgary.
+Cyne is responsible for leading and providing direction for provincial evaluation and KT projects within the provinces' Healthy Children and Families, Population, Public, and Aboriginal Health Portfolio.
+Her research and evaluation interests can be separated into three distinct but overlapping areas: 1) the evaluation of population health interventions designed to improve maternal and child health, 2) systematic reviews for improving evidence-based practice, 3) patient and parent decision aids.

 LÉGARÉ, France, B.Arch (Laval), MD (Laval), M.Sc.
 (Laval), Ph.
 D (Ottawa)

 France Légaré is a family health practitioner in Québec since 1990.
-She works as an Associate Professor with the Department of Family Medicine at Laval University.
-In 2005, she got a new clinical scientist from the Fonds de la recherche en santé du Québec (FRSQ) for her research program and she leads the Axe 8, unité d'évaluation des technologies et des modes d'intervention en santé du Centre de Recherche du Centre Hospitalier Universitaire du CHUQ.
+She is full Professor with the Department of Family Medicine and Emergency Medicine at Laval University.
+In 2005, she got a new clinical scientist from the Fonds de la recherche en santé du Québec (FRSQ) for her research program.
 Since June 1, 2006 she holds a Tier 2 Canada Research Chair in Implementation of Shared Decision Making in Primary Care.
-Website (in French).
+Since 1999, she has led a Cochrane site in Québec, this contribution to the Cochrane Collaboration led to the creation of a Branch in 2013.
+Her research program aims to provide healthcare professionals and patients with the tools for optimal healthcare decisions.

 NELSON, Chantal BSc (Ottawa) MPH (Lakehead) Ph.
 D (Ottawa)